collapsed-stacks/firearms/questions/207/characteristics-to-check-for-on-an-over-and-under-shotgun.md

 - tagged: `shotguns`, `skeet`, `over-under`
 - score: 1

-<p>I'm looking at getting a double-barreled shotgun for skeet shooting, and I want to know what characteristics I should consider when deciding which gun to get.</p>
+I'm looking at getting a double-barreled shotgun for skeet shooting, and I want to know what characteristics I should consider when deciding which gun to get.

 ## Answer 209